-Students seeking to transfer from another ABA law school must submit:
+Students seeking to transfer from another law school must:

-- Register with or reactivate the LSDAS reporting through the LSAC
+- Register with or reactivate the CAS reporting through the LSAC

-- A letter of good standing from your current law school
+- Submit a letter of good standing from your current law school

-Please note that our Transfer/Credit policy generally allows for the transfer of credits for classes in which a student has received a 2.7 on a 4.0 scale (typically B-) or better.
+Please note that our Transfer of Credit Policy generally allows for the transfer of credits for classes in which a student has received a 2.7 on a 4.0 scale (typically B-) or better.
 The determination for credit transferability is made by the Director of Academic Administration and Associate Dean for Academic Affairs only after a student is granted admission.
 The credit transferability determination generally takes 3-4 weeks after a student receives an offer of admission.
 In no case will a student be permitted to transfer more than 44 units of credit.

 We consider students from CBA and ABA accredited law schools.
 However, with respect to California accredited schools and other non-ABA accredited schools, in no case will a student be permitted to transfer more than one-third of the total credit hours required by TJSL for graduation (approx. 30 units).
 We will consider students for transfer after completion of one full semester at another law school.